twilio-labs/function-templates/README.md

 ## Usage

 Each Function lives in its own directory within this repo.
-To use the code, copy the contents of the main Function file to your Twilio Function.
-Make sure you read the Function README so that you know which environment variables to set and the parameters the Function takes when you make HTTP requests to it.
+The easiest way to use the templates is through the Twilio CLI.
+[Check out our docs for the different ways you can use these templates](docs/USING_FUNCTIONS.md).

 ## Available Functions